 - Stock Fraud FAQs: Many of the questions you have about stock fraud are answered here.

 - Investment fraud glossary: Common investment fraud terms are defined.

 These resources provide information about investment fraud, your legal rights and whether you may have a case.
 However, there is no substitute for legal advice.
-Contact Zamansky LLC for a consultation on whether you have a claim.
+Contact Zamansky LLC for a consultation on whether you have an investment fraud claim.